-- Academy of Country Music Awards – This awards show is held at the MGM Grand every year in early April.
+- Academy of Country Music Awards – This annual celebrity-packed awards show is held at the MGM Grand Garden Arena every April.
 It’s a great time for country music fans to attend the show or at least get a chance to shake the hands of their favorite stars as they walk the red carpet.
 The question everyone wants answered: Who will be named Entertainer of the Year?

-- City of Lights Jazz Festival – Jazz musicians from across the country gather at Hills Park in Summerlin, just 10 miles west of downtown Las Vegas, for this fun outdoor picnic festival held over a weekend in mid-April.
-In addition to great jazz music, there are a variety of concessions and crafts booths.
+- City of Lights Jazz Festival – Jazz musicians from across the country gather at the Clark County Government Amphitheater in downtown for a fun outdoor picnic festival held over two days in mid-April.
+In addition to great music, expect a variety of concessions and craft displays.

 Las Vegas in May

-- Exodus Festival – This annual music festival held over five days in mid-May, May 19-23 in 2016, features a number of epic parties that take place at various venues throughout the city.
-It merges the classic pool parties with exciting night clubs and includes DJs that play an eclectic mix of musical genres ranging from R&B and hip to to EDM.
+- Exodus Festival – This annual music festival held over five days in mid-May, as well as other long weekends throughout the summer, features a number of epic parties that take place at various venues throughout the city.
+It merges the classic pool parties with exciting night clubs and includes DJs that play an eclectic mix of musical genres ranging from R&B and hip-hop to EDM.

 Las Vegas in June

-- Vegas Fringe Festival – A celebration of theatre, the Fringe Festival is held over 10 days in mid-June, June 10-19, 2016, and features a multitude of plays that showcase the talents of actors, directors, designers and companies, with everything from family-friendly musicals to improv shows and edgy debuts.
+- Vegas Fringe Festival – A celebration of theater, the Fringe Festival is held over 10 days in mid-June at the Las Vegas Little Theatre.
+It features a multitude of plays that showcase the talents of actors, directors, designers, and companies, with everything from family-friendly musicals to improv shows and edgy debuts.

 Las Vegas in July

-- Elvis Festival – This long weekend of entertainment over four days in mid-July, the Las Vegas Tribute Festival at Sam’s Town celebrates the life, music and legacy of Elvis Presley.
-It includes three headline shows, and a contest with some of the world’s top Elvis tribute artists who perform and compete.
+- Las Vegas Tribute Festival – A long weekend of entertainment over four days in mid-July, the Las Vegas Tribute Festival at Sam’s Town celebrates the life and legacy of Elvis Presley.
+The event includes three headline shows and a contest among the world’s top tribute artists.

-- Big Dog’s Summer Beer Fest – Generally held on the last Saturday of July, July 30, 2016, this beer and music festival is free to all and features over 40 brews from around the region and the world, along with live reggae music, raffles and great BBQ.
+- Big Dog’s Summer Beer Fest – Generally held on the last Saturday of July, this beer and music festival is free to all and features over 40 brews from around the region and the world, along with live reggae music, raffles, and great BBQ.

 Las Vegas in August

-- Tejano Music National Convention – Held over two days in early August, August 5th and 6th in 2016, this expo features over 60 booths and an entertainment stage hosting Tejano artists from across the country.
-This event is best known for its Vegas “Gran Bailes,” or Giant Dances, which feature the industry’s “best of the best” recording artists, including special one-of-a-kind performances.
-The convention also offers a variety of programs, including dance instruction for those who want to learn the basics of Tejano dancing.
+- Vegas Tejano Music Week – Held over four hot August days, Tejano Music Week features more than 60 booths and an entertainment stage hosting Tejano artists from across the country.
+The event is best known for its “Gran Bailes” or “giant dances” with the industry’s top recording artists.
+You can also learn the basics of Tejano dancing.

-- MAGIC Marketplace – MAGIC is the world’s largest fashion marketplace, made up of 11 unique communities which showcase the latest in apparel, footwear, accessories, and manufacturing.
-Held over three days in mid-August, August 15-17, 2016, at the Las Vegas Convention Center.
-Over 60,000 industry insiders from at least 120 countries show up to preview the trends of tomorrow.
+- MAGIC – MAGIC is the world’s largest fashion marketplace, made up of 11 unique communities which showcase the latest in apparel, footwear, accessories, and manufacturing.
+Held over three August days at the Las Vegas Convention Center, more than 60,000 industry insiders from at least 120 countries show up to preview the trends of tomorrow.